A Compressive Sensing Inspired Monte-Carlo Method for Combinatorial Optimization: Methods

 The function is compressible in the way that all the information is contained in a few values and there exists a (non-linear) mapping $F_N : \mathcal{R} \rightarrow \mathbb{R}^{2^N}$ embedding the rules into the optimization space.
 This mapping is given by the following transform:

 where $\bf{x}$ is a vector of which the $x$-th element is $1$ and the rest is $0$.
-The transform $F_N$ maps a rule $r$ to a $2^N$ real values vector that contains the value taken by our function $f_\mathcal{R}$ on $\{0,1\}^N$.
-We can define the vector:
+The transform $F_N$ maps a rule $r$ to a $2^N$ real value vector that contains the value taken by function $f_\mathcal{R}$ on $\{0,1\}^N$.
+For more properties of this transform, see the Supplementary Information Section 1.
+We can define the following vector:

-as a linear combination of the transform of all rules in $\mathcal{R}$ and thus redefine the function $f_\mathcal{R}(x)$ as the $x$-entry of the vector $f_\mathcal{R}$.
+as a linear combination of the transform of all rules in $\mathcal{R}$ and thus redefine the function $f_\mathcal{R}(x)$ as the $x$-entry of the vector $f_\mathcal{R}$.\\

-To show the difficulty in optimizing such functions, one can rewrite $f_\mathcal{R}$ as a diagonal matrix, it reads:
+We now show the complexity of optimizing compressible functions by reducing them to well-known difficult problems.
+Let us rewrite $f_\mathcal{R}$ as a diagonal matrix:

-Physicist may not have failed noticing the similarities between the diagonal form of our cost function described above and the mathematical description of an Ising problem including non-linear coupling terms, i.e. the value of each $\omega_r$ depends on the spin configuration $\omega_r(x)$.
-Using the conventional mapping from QUBO (or general Binary problem) to Ising Hamiltonian for the non-zero contributions, we have:
+Physicist may not overlook similarities between this diagonal form of the cost function and a more general version of the Ising problem (one in which the value of each $\omega_r$ depends on the spin configuration $\omega_r(x)$).
+Using the conventional mapping from Binary models to Ising Hamiltonians, we have:

-where $x_i$ is the $i$-th bit of $x$, the tensor term implicitly contains tensor identities for subspaces that are not covered by $j$.
-Developing the right part, this is exactly the form of a general Ising Hamiltonian where interaction are taken between the $k$-closest spins (tensor product of $k$ terms $\sigma^z$ with consecutive indices) and coupling are non-linear (for more detailed discussion, see Section \ref{sec:applications}).
+where $x_i$ is the $i$-th bit of $x$, the tensor product term implicitly contains the identities for subspaces that are not covered by $j$.
+Expanding the right hand part, one gets exactly the form of a general Ising Hamiltonian including interactions between the $k$-closest spins (tensor product of $k$ terms $\sigma^z$ with consecutive indices), and non-linear coupling.
+For more details on the connections with Ising Hamiltonians, refers to the Discussion.

-Our goal is to find the best input bit-string $x^*$ that maximizes the reward function $f_{\mathcal{R}}(x^*)$.
-We define it as\\[5pt]